Lesson 3

 12. The Parents Palace — 父母宫 (Fùmǔ Gōng)

-Your relationship with your parents, your inherited traits, the quality of your upbringing, and the support (or lack of it) you receive from authority figures throughout life — bosses, mentors, institutional structures, government.
-In modern practice, this palace extends to cover education, documentation, legal matters, and your relationship with bureaucratic systems.
+Your relationship with your parents, your inherited traits, the quality of your upbringing, and the support — or lack of it — you receive from authority figures throughout life.
+Bosses, mentors, institutional structures.
+In modern practice, this extends to education, documentation, and legal matters.

-The Parents Palace also governs physical appearance in traditional readings — the logic being that your appearance is inherited from your parents.
+The Parents Palace also governs physical appearance in traditional readings.
+The logic: your appearance is inherited from your parents.
 It's read alongside the Life Palace when assessing someone's physical presentation.

 The Six Pairs

-The twelve palaces aren't isolated boxes.
-They form six pairs — each palace is directly opposite another in the chart, and the two are always read together.
+The twelve palaces form six pairs — each palace sits directly opposite another, and the two are always read together.
 The opposite palace deeply influences the one you're reading:

-I'll go deeper into this geometric structure in a later lesson.
-For now, the important thing to understand is that no palace is an island.
-Every palace is influenced by its opposite and its two connected palaces.
-This means that reading a chart is never as simple as "what star is in what palace" — it's about the web of relationships between palaces and the stars that occupy them.
+I'll go deeper into this in Lesson 12.
+For now, just understand that no palace is an island.
+Every palace is influenced by its opposite and its Trine partners.
+Reading a chart is never as simple as “what star is in what palace.”
+It's about the web of relationships between palaces and the stars that occupy them.

 Stars Meet Palaces

 In the next lesson, we'll look at how the calendar system actually places the fourteen stars into these twelve palaces.
-But before we get there, I want you to sit with the palaces for a moment and think about what's happening structurally.
+But before we get there, sit with the palaces for a moment.

 The fourteen stars represent cosmic forces — desire, judgment, authority, wealth, destruction, blessing, shelter, strategy.
 The twelve palaces represent the domains of human life — self, marriage, career, health, children, home.
 When a specific star lands in a specific palace, a cosmic force meets a life domain.
-Dubhe — the star of desire and versatility — in your Career Palace produces a very different career than Mizar — the star of discipline and earned wealth — in the same position.
+Dubhe in your Career Palace produces a very different career than Mizar in the same position.

 — Justin Y. North